dario-vega/nosql-ai-proof-of-concept/mcp/README.md

 "List all tables in davega compartment"
 "Please let me view the first 20 lines in the table called sessiontable" "Can you provide me those data as a table"
+"Can you provide me those data in JSON format"
 "can you read the data in the table AgentInventoryEntity" "What about the data in test_ddb_complex"